Printing Labels

 3. Fold the bottom third of the paper towards the top of the letter, making a crease.
 This fold is at about the 7 1/8" mark.
 You can also use the body of the letter as a guide (the second line of the body).

 4. Fold the top third of the paper back towards the other side of the letter, making a second crease at about the 3 1/4" mark.
 This third of the paper is slightly less than a third.
 The letter should now have the address facing up.
-If the letter is laying length-wise, so the short edge faces you, the sides would be in a Z shape.
+If the letter is lying length-wise, so the short edge faces you, the sides would be in a Z shape.